daniel-frak/dummy4j/extending-dummy4j.md

 `ExpressionResolver` is responsible for all logic of parsing and resolving expressions into actual dummy data.

-## RandomService
+## NumberService

-`RandomService` encapsulates Java's `Random` and provides additional functionality, such as accessing the seed.
+`NumberService` encapsulates Java's `Random` and provides additional functionality, such as accessing the seed.

 ## LocalizedDummyDefinitions